Shk-aftab/TenderMind/README.md

-# Tender Wizard
+# TenderMind

-Tender Wizard is a Flask-based web application designed to streamline the management of tenders.
-Leveraging AI-powered data extraction, Tender Wizard allows users to upload tender documents, automatically extract and organize key information, and interact through an integrated chat interface.
+TenderMind is a Flask-based web application designed to streamline the management of tenders.
+Leveraging AI-powered data extraction, TenderMind allows users to upload tender documents, automatically extract and organize key information, and interact through an integrated chat interface.

 ## Features